Tests for your tests: Why you should be unit testing your automation frameworks5 min read

 Clearly I was missing something… unit tests.

-Today this framework and the others that have followed it are in regular use by lots of team and coding standards remain high and bugs are rare.
+Today this framework, and the others that have followed, are in regular use by lots of team, coding standards remain high and bugs are rare.
 I still keep a keen eye on the code to ensure people are adding tests as they go and I offer code reviews when more junior team members need a helping hand, but all in all things are looking good and new teams are regularly adopting the packages.

 Having automated tests and CI for your common test utilities and frameworks can be a great thing.
 Not only do they help to keep the quality high and prevent new bugs from being introduced, I also found that they can have a number of other benefits:

 - Code Quality – Unit testing in particular encourages good coding practices.
 Have you ever tried unit testing a class with lots of dependencies without using dependency injection?
 Trust me, you won’t get far.

 - Maintainability – A great advantage of having unit tests is that they make it much faster and easier to maintain and refactor.
 After making your changes, kick off your build and run your tests and if everything remains green, you can be pretty confident you didn’t just screw up all the existing features.

 - Documentation – People generally have better things to do than write detailed documentation for their code.
 Even if they do get time, keeping docs up to date on a fast-moving open-source project is a whole different ball game.
 However, acceptance tests written in business language can provide decent descriptions of the main features of your code, therefore reducing the need for lengthy documentation.
 What’s more, your ATs can also serve as example code for people looking to consume the package.

 - Learning – Having a separate test framework that makes use of all the good engineering practices that you use in your production code base can be great for the quality and maintainability of the code, but can also gives less experienced developers and testers a safer environment to practice coding and increase their confidence.